Handling and resolving complaints from members relating to their members' agent and/or managing agent.

 1.2 If you receive a complaint from a member about his or her members' agent and/or managing agent then you should follow the guidance set out in sections 2-6 below.

 2. Initial steps

 Complaints made orally

-2.1 If you receive a complaint about an agent whilst speaking to a member, tell him or her that they may refer their complaint to Syndicate Capability Oversight provided that they have previously raised their complaint with the agent(s) concerned.
+2.1 If you receive a complaint about an agent whilst speaking to a member, tell him or her that they may refer their complaint to Market Oversight and Delivery provided that they have previously raised their complaint with the agent(s) concerned.
 If the member has not previously referred his or her complaint to the agent(s) concerned then they should be requested to do so.

-2.2 If the member has previously referred his or her complaint to the agent(s) concerned, request the member to write to the Head of Syndicate Capability Oversight with details their complaint together with copies of all relevant correspondence and other supporting information.
+2.2 If the member has previously referred his or her complaint to the agent(s) concerned, request the member to write to the Head of Market Oversight and Delivery with details their complaint together with copies of all relevant correspondence and other supporting information.
 The member may wish to communicate by post, fax or email.
 Provide him or her with the relevant contact details:

 One Lime Street

 Complaints made in writing